Another entry in our 'Basics' series, this article will cover how to used the Advanced Options for Chart reports in Report Toaster.

 This sort functionality is very similar to the basic Sort options covered in our other

-article, except that you might find this interface easier to work with for complex multi sorts.
+article, except that you might find this interface easier to work with for complex multi-sorts.